stoph/hosting-provider/README.md

-# WordPress VIP Hosting Checker Chrome Extension
+# WordPress Hosting Checker Chrome Extension

-A Chrome extension that checks if a website is hosted on WordPress VIP by checking the `/.well-known/hosting-provider` endpoint.
+A Chrome extension that checks if a website is hosted on WordPress by checking the `/.well-known/hosting-provider` endpoint.

 ## Features

-- Checks if a website is hosted on WordPress VIP
+- Checks if a website is hosted on WordPress
-- Shows the hosting provider if not WordPress VIP
+- Shows the hosting provider if not WordPress
 - Manifest V3 compliant

 ## Installation